anicholson/dotnich/source/_posts/2015-04-30-kiva-snapshot.markdown

   - build people
 ---

 I started a small group of microfinance loaners.
 I've been building a mini site to give us a better picture of what we've achieved, and what we'd like to do next.
+Part of my [year of projects](/blog/2015/01/08/welcome-to-2015/).

 # Build People